 The show was held at its new, bigger venue – Fly DSA Arena (former Sheffield Arena) – to a sell-out crowd of over 5,000 strongman fans.

-Prior to the event, Eddie admitted to suffering from a few niggling injuries coming into the competition, but even at less than 100% the Beast managed to seal his historic fifth consecutive Britain’s Strongest Man win in true Eddie style.
+Prior to the event, Britain’s Strongest Man Eddie, admitted to suffering from a few niggling injuries coming into the competition, but even at less than 100% the Beast managed to seal his historic fifth consecutive Britain’s Strongest Man win in true Eddie style.

 “Hard work and dedication pay off.
 It doesn’t matter where you come from, what your background is.
-Work hard, keep your head down and you can achieve amazing things.” ~ Eddie after his win.
+Work hard, keep your head down and you can achieve amazing things.” ~ Eddie Hall World’s Strongest Man 2017, after his win.